 Buy eBay lashes/cheaper brand lashes

 Aah, the lashes.
 The most important thing in the gyaru lifestyle, but how can one possibly buy brand items like Diamond Lash and Dollywink if they’re too expensive?
 No fear, because eBay is here to save the day.
 There are tons of places on eBay where you could actually buy 10 pairs of lashes for less than £5.
 I know right?
 It’s amazing!

 However, if you still want to buy brand lashes, then I would recommend buying them from Japan Gift Bay (who also sells on eBay) and go for Diamond Lash because they are £12 for 4 pairs whereas Dollywink are the same price but for 2 pairs.
 Perfect for the budget gyaru out there!

-03. Buy two pairs of circle lens (or not at all)
+Buy only two pairs of circle lens (or not at all)

 Circle lens can be pretty expensive if you suffer from astigmatism (like me), so I only bought one pair at a time until I came to a point where I simply didn’t wear them anymore.
 It’s possible to do gyaru makeup with lens (as shown in my tutorial here) but if you do want them then I’d suggest getting one pair for dramatic makeup, and one for “natural” makeup.

 Okay this is going to be pretty hard to describe, but basically I came across what is called the Points System about two years ago.
 I can’t remember where I saw it, but it helped me out so much.
 Weightwatchers use a method where each item of food (correct me if I’m wrong) “costs” a particular amount of points.
 This would be the same kind of thing in what I do, but instead of having each food product costing a particular amount of points, clothing/eyelashes/whatever do.